brookcs3/pleco-xa/README.md

 ## Build

 Run `npm run build` to generate distributable bundles in the `dist/` directory.
-This produces `dist/pleco-xa.js` and a minified `dist/pleco-xa.min.js` ready for use in the browser or with bundlers. `dist/pleco-xa.js` is the main entry point referenced by `package.json`, while `dist/pleco-xa.min.js` is exposed via the `unpkg` field for direct CDN usage.
-The `prepublishOnly` script defined in `package.json` automatically runs this build step before the package is published.
+This produces `dist/pleco-xa.js` as the main entry point and a minified `dist/pleco-xa.min.js` for browser usage.
+The minified file can also be loaded directly from a CDN such as unpkg.

 ## CDN Demo